maykar/plex_assistant/README.md

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`

 You can use the component's service without IFTTT as well to call the commands however you'd like.
+Visit the services tab in HA's Developer Tools to test it out.

 ## Author's note
 This is just a side project made to fill the absence of native Google Assistant support in Plex and because the Phlex/FlexTV projects aren't in working order at the moment (is it just me?).
+It has only been tested on my setup with first generation Chromecasts.

 This project is not a priority as Plex could add Google Assistant support or FlexTV may become viable again at any time.
 That being said, I will be adding features and fixing issues until that time.
 As always, I both welcome and greatly appreciate pull requests.